Wingshooting

 Proper Shooting Attire

-I picked up a few things on attire from Buz Fawcett, Jack O'Connor, and others along the way during my travels.
-I discovered that we, as American , hunters, don't have to be dressed in blaze orange and camo and covered in blood all the time, or just turning up with whatever we are wearing for the day such as jeans.
-We can learn a lot from the Brits' attire, using driving shoots and safaris as good examples of both cold weather and warm weather winshooting attire options.
-And, while catalog companies such as Orvis and LL Bean used to provide quality options for hunters, now they are just largely marketing companies for goods made in China by non-hunters, so you have to dig deeper to find quality manufacturers than just relying on catalogs.
+I picked up a few things on proper shooting attire from Buz Fawcett, Jack O'Connor, and others along the way during my travels.
+I discovered that we, as American hunters, don't have to be dressed in blaze orange and camo, or just turning up with whatever we are wearing for the day such as jeans.
+Sure maybe camo is great for sitting in a deer stand in Nebraska freezing weather, or your Sitka from head to toe for elk in December in the Montana mountains, but we can learn a lot from the Brits' attire, using driving shoots and safaris, as good examples of both cold weather and warm weather wingshooting attire options.
+And, while catalog companies such as Orvis and LL Bean used to provide quality options for hunters, now they are just largely marketing companies for goods made in China by non-hunters, so you have to dig deeper to find quality manufacturers, rather than just relying on catalogs.
 Willis and Geiger was my long time favorite outfitter for safari clothes.
 A new company is trying to replicate their old lines at https://avedoncolby.com.
-A Tilley hat often completes the warm weather look, as felt is often impracticably hot.
+Safari participants are encouraged to wear olive, tan, brown, and khaki colors for safaris.
+They should avoid blues and blacks because they can attract tsetse flies, which can carry a sleeping sickness disease.
+Meanwhile, bold colors can scare off animals.
+The same is true for shooting stateside.
+A Tilley hat often completes the warm weather look, as felt is often impractically hot.
 Wellies are pretty impractical for most Western hunting, but the French model with leather lining by Le Chameau is very nice.
 However, in the West, absent duck or snipe hunting, Russell moccasins are generally my favorite all-around boots.
-And, I generally deviate from Buz's English recommendations and go for more of a proper safari look.
-And, you can't really beat a custom safari felt hat, or what they call a Terai, from Priest Hat Company, which is now https://www.facebook.com/SilverTipHatCompany or the practicality of a wool driving cap.
-A beaver felt hat with a 3” brim will help your shooting if you wear it low in front and high in back.
-A Tilley
+And,

 By |October 3rd, 2018|Categories: Wingshooting|Comments Off on Proper Shooting Attire